wpshopify/docs/shortcodes/wps_products.md

 ## `pagination`

 Determines whether to hide or show pagination.
-Default: `true`.

 | Possible values |
 | :-------------- |